zowe/docs-site/docs/user-guide/onboard-wizard.md

 ## Onboarding your REST service with the Wizard

-The following procedure describes how to onboard your REST service with the Wizard.
+Use the following procedure to onboard your REST service with the Wizard.

-**Follow these steps:**

 1. In the dashboard of the API Catalog, click the **Onboard New API** dropdown located in the navbar.
    ![Onboarding](../images/api-mediation/wizard-onboard-button.png)